MicrosoftDocs/dynamics365smb-docs/business-central/finance-make-payments-with-bank-data-conversion-service-or-sepa-credit-transfer.md

 Activate the Bank Data Conversion Service feature to have any bank statement file converted to a format that you can import or to have your exported payment files converted to the format that your bank requires.
 For more information, see [Set Up the Bank Data Conversion Service](bank-how-setup-bank-statement-service.md).

 ## Setting Up SEPA Credit Transfer
-From the **Payment Journal** window, you can export payments to a file for upload to your electronic bank for processing of the related money transfers. [!INCLUDE[d365fin](includes/d365fin_md.md)] supports the SEPA Credit Transfer format, but in your country/region, other formats for electronic payments may be available.
+From the **Payment Journal** page, you can export payments to a file for upload to your electronic bank for processing of the related money transfers. [!INCLUDE[d365fin](includes/d365fin_md.md)] supports the SEPA Credit Transfer format, but in your country/region, other formats for electronic payments may be available.

 To enable export of a bank file formats that are not supported out of the box in [!INCLUDE[d365fin](includes/d365fin_md.md)], you can set up a data exchange definition by using the data exchange framework.
 For more information, see [Set Up Data Exchange Definitions](across-how-to-set-up-data-exchange-definitions.md).